Koran-Kareem/koran-kareem.com/README.md

 ==============================
 اَلسَّلَامُ عَلَيْكُمْ

-We're happy to put our website code source free to download and use.
+We're happy to put our website's code source free to download and use.

-Please follow the documentation in order to install it.
+Please follow the documentation in order to install it, the application is based on Symfony2 framework.

-The code was written in year 2012, so is not the best :), any suggestion, improvement are welcome.
+The code was written in year 2013, so is not the best :), any suggestion or improvement are welcome.

 1) Installation
 ---------------